KlinkeLab/CellNetwork_2020/README.md

 # General notes

 The code provided in this repository reproduces the main results of the study of D.J.
-Klinke, A. Fernandez and W. Deng **_"An unsupervised melanoma"_** but it is not meant as a self-contained module for use in further analysis.
+Klinke, A. Fernandez, W. Deng and A.C.
+Pirkey **_"Data-driven learning how oncogenic gene expression locally alters heterocellular networks"_** but it is not meant as a self-contained module for use in further analysis.

 ## Citation

-Klinke, D.J., Fernandez, A., & Deng, W. **_"An unsupervised f and melanoma."_** bioAxiv (2020). [https://doi.org/10.1101/8XXXXX9]
+Klinke, D.J., Fernandez, A., Deng, W., & Pirkey, A.C.,  **_"Data-driven learning how oncogenic gene expression locally alters heterocellular networks."_** bioAxiv (2020). [https://doi.org/10.1101/8XXXXX9]